Economic history of the United States: Globalisation, deindustrialization and wage deflation

+According to the Economic Policy Institute, trade agreements have not reduced trade deficits but rather increased them.
+The growing trade deficit with China comes from China's manipulation of its currency, dumping policies, subsidies, trade barriers that give it a very important advantage in international trade.
+In addition, industrial jobs lost by imports from China are significantly better paid than jobs created by exports to China.
+So even if imports were equal to exports, workers would still lose out on their wages.

+According to the Economic Policy Institute, the manufacturing sector is a sector with very high productivity growth, which promotes high wages and good benefits for its workers.
+Indeed, this sector accounts for more than two thirds of private sector research and development and employs more than twice as many scientists and engineers as the rest of the economy.
+The manufacturing sector therefore provides a very important stimulus to overall economic growth.
+Manufacturing is also associated with well-paid service jobs such as accounting, business management, research and development and legal services.
+Deindustrialisation is therefore also leading to a significant loss of these service jobs.
+Deindustrialization thus means the disappearance of a very important driver of economic growth.

 Executive compensation

 In the late 20th century, business executives started being paid more in stock and less in salary, and at a disproportionately greater rate compared to other employees and to their own performance.
 CEO compensation at the top 350 firms increased by 940.3% from 1978 to 2018 in the United States.
 The typical worker's annual compensation grew just 11.9% within the same period.
 This disparity has been criticized as unfair, and large payouts after bad performance have been criticized as bad for shareholders.

 21st century

 The economy worsened in 2001 with output increasing only 0.3% and unemployment and business failures rising substantially, and triggering a recession that is often blamed on the September 11 attacks.

 An additional factor in the fall of the US markets and in investor confidence included numerous corporate scandals.

 In 2001–2007, the red-hot housing market across the United States fueled a false sense of security regarding the strength of the U.S. economy.